Kingsssman/traveland/README.md

 4. Get Detailed info about Tour Product

-5. Add tour to Cart Page

-6. Ability to buy Tour Product (only for registered users)
+5. Ability to buy Tour Product (only for registered users)

 ## Functional Requirements